 - Grades 2 through 4 have features in between these extremes.

-Today, most biopsies are grade 3 or higher, and grades 1 and 2 are not often used.
+Most cancers are grade 3 or higher, and grades 1 and 2 are not often used.

 There are some exceptions to this rule.
-If the highest grade takes up most (95% or more) of the biopsy, the grade for that area is counted twice as the Gleason score.
+If the highest grade takes up most (95% or more) of the biopsy sample, the grade for that area is counted twice as the Gleason score.
 Also, if 3 grades are present in a biopsy core, the highest grade is always included in the Gleason score, even if most of the core is taken up by areas of cancer with lower grades.

-- Cancers with a Gleason score of 7 may be called moderately differentiated or intermediate-grade.
+- Cancers with a Gleason score of 7 may be called moderately-differentiated or intermediate-grade.

-- Cancers with Gleason scores of 8 to 10 may be called poorly differentiated or high-grade.
+- Cancers with Gleason scores of 8 to 10 may be called poorly-differentiated or high-grade.

-Other information in a biopsy report
+Other information in a pathology report

 - The number of biopsy core samples that contain cancer (for example, “7 out of 12”)